-The total minutes you get depends on the plan you pay for, although there aren’t any official numbers published on their website.
+So odds are if you choose to use RingCentral, you’re paying at least for the Advanced plan ($25 per user per month).
 Plus, all your toll-free minutes are pooled for everyone on your account, regardless of how many lines you have.
 If you want more minutes, you need to purchase them separately — and you won’t know the price until you sign up for an account.

 If your business relies on a toll-free phone number to reach customers, this could be a huge limitation — especially as you scale up and your team spends more time on the phone.

-You can’t access call recordings on RingCentral’s Essentials plan.
-You need to upgrade to the Standard plan ($27.99 per user per month) to unlock on-demand call recording.
+You can’t access voicemail transcriptions on RingCentral’s Core plan.
+You need to upgrade to the Advanced plan ($25 per user per month) to unlock this standard feature.

 9. RingCentral throws in features more relevant to contact centers